wassname/discovering_latent_knowledge/mjc_notes.md

 - [x] try intervening on every layer = nope
 - [x] flip x0, x1... oh wait with ranking it doesn't know which is which anyway.
 If I try SL I will need to

 I'm out of idea? it does overfit, so maybe only giving it later layers?
+That helps